Teradata/developer-resources/docs/explore-and-analyze-data/create-first-project.md

 You'll complete this simple workflow from a Jupyter notebook:

+- Create a project
 - Deploy the engine
-- Connect to your data
-- Run an analytics workload
+- Connect to your data and run an analytics workload
-- Suspend the project
+- Suspend the engine

 ## Before you begin